stefanprodan/gitops-istio/README.md

 When a new Istio version is available, the [`update-istio` GitHub Action workflow](https://github.com/stefanprodan/gitops-istio/blob/main/.github/workflows/update-istio.yaml) will open a pull request with the manifest updates needed for upgrading Istio Operator.
-The new Istio version is tested on Kubernetes Kind by the [`e2e` GitHub Action workflow](https://github.com/stefanprodan/gitops-istio/blob/main/.github/workflows/e2e.yaml) and when the PR is merged into the main branch, Flux will upgrade Istio in-cluster.
+The new Istio version is tested on Kubernetes Kind by the [`e2e` workflow](https://github.com/stefanprodan/gitops-istio/blob/main/.github/workflows/e2e.yaml) and when the PR is merged into the main branch, Flux will upgrade Istio in-cluster.

 ## Application bootstrap